Steve Earle: 2000–present

 In September 2007, Earle released his 12th studio album, Washington Square Serenade, on New West Records.
 Earle recorded the album after relocating to New York City, and this was his first use of digital audio recording.
-The album features Earle's then-wife, Allison Moorer, on "Days Aren't Long Enough" and "Down Here Below".
-The album includes Earle's version of Tom Waits' song "Way Down in the Hole" which was the theme song for the fifth season of the HBO series The Wire in which Earle appeared as a recovering drug addict and drug counselor named Walon (Earle's character appears in the first, fourth, and fifth seasons).
+The album features Earle's then-wife Allison Moorer on "Days Aren't Long Enough" and "Down Here Below".
+The album includes Earle's version of Tom Waits' song "Way Down in the Hole", which was the theme song for the fifth season of the HBO series The Wire in which Earle appeared as a recovering drug addict and drug counselor named Walon (Earle's character appears in the first, fourth, and fifth seasons).
 In 2008, Earle produced Joan Baez's album Day After Tomorrow.
 Prior to their collaboration on Day After Tomorrow, Baez had covered two Earle songs, "Christmas in Washington" and "Jerusalem", on previous albums; "Jerusalem" had also become a staple of Baez' concerts.
 In the winter, he toured Europe and North America in support of Washington Square Serenade, performing both solo and with a disc jockey.

 On May 12, 2009, Earle released a tribute album, Townes, on New West Records.
 The album contained 15 songs written by Townes Van Zandt.
 Guest artists appearing on the album included Tom Morello of Rage Against the Machine, Moorer, and his son Justin.
 The album earned Earle a third Grammy award, again for best contemporary folk album.

 In 2010, Earle was awarded the National Coalition to Abolish the Death Penalty's Shining Star of Abolition award.
 Earle has recorded two other anti-death penalty songs: "Billy Austin", and "Ellis Unit One" for the 1995 film Dead Man Walking.

-In 2010–2011, Earle appeared in seasons one and two of the HBO show Treme as Harley Wyatt, a talented street musician who mentors another character.
+In 2010–11, Earle appeared in seasons one and two of the HBO show Treme as Harley Wyatt, a talented street musician who mentors another character.

+In January 2012, Earle appeared in the closing credits of 30 Rock singing a song about Kenneth Parcell.